Imported Transactions: The Needs Review Workflow

 Common Questions

 Q: What happens if I accept a transaction with the wrong account?
 A: The journal entry is created in your books.
-You can edit or delete the journal entry from the account ledger to fix it.
-You can also reset the imported transaction and re-accept it.
+You can edit or delete the journal entry from the account’s Transactions tab to fix it.

-Q: Why are some transactions skipped during Bulk Accept?
-A: Bulk Accept skips transactions that look like potential transfers between your accounts.
+Q: Why are some transactions skipped during Accept All Matched?
+A: Accept All Matched skips transactions that look like potential transfers between your accounts.
 This prevents you from creating incorrect journal entries.
-Review these individually and use Accept Transfer for actual transfers.
+Review these individually and use Accept as Transfer for actual transfers.

 Q: How does BeeKeeper detect transfers?
-A: It looks for a matching amount (opposite sign) on one of your other connected bank accounts within 7 days of the transaction date.
-For example, a -$500 on checking and a +$500 on savings within the same week.
+A: For the suggestions shown on the Needs Review tab, it looks for a matching amount (opposite sign) on one of your other connected bank accounts within 30 days of the transaction date.
+Accept All Matched separately skips anything with an opposite-sign match within 7 days.

 Q: What if the same transaction appears twice?
 A: Use the Merge feature to combine duplicates.
 This can happen when bank data refreshes with overlapping date ranges.

 Q: Do I need to review every transaction?
 A: Yes.
-Every imported transaction should end up either Journaled (accepted) or Ignored.
+Every imported transaction should end up Journaled (accepted).
 Pending transactions mean your books are incomplete.

 Q: How often are transactions imported?
 A: BeeKeeper fetches new transactions from your bank nightly.
-You can also trigger a manual refresh from the Bank Tab.
+You can also trigger a manual refresh from Settings > Linked Accounts.

 Q: What if a transaction doesn’t have an AI suggestion?
 A: Some transactions have unusual descriptions that the AI can’t confidently categorize.
-Categorize these manually and the AI will learn from your choice for next time.
+Set the account manually when you add them, and the AI will learn from your choice for next time.

 Q: Can I change a rule after creating it?
 A: Yes.
-Go to Settings > Transaction Rules to edit or delete rules.
-Changes apply to future imports.
-Existing matched transactions are not retroactively changed.
+Go to Settings > Rules to edit or delete rules.
+Saving a rule applies it immediately to existing un-journaled transactions that have not already been matched by a rule, as well as to future imports.

 Was this helpful?